Royal Selangor Club: Flooding and fire

 The Royal Selangor Club was not spared from frequent flooding in Kuala Lumpur.
 Between the start of the 1910s and the 1930s, the club was recorded to be hit by floods in 1911, 1917, December 1925 and December 1926.

-On 20 December 1970, the main section of the club was razed in a fire which was believed to have started from its kitchen at around 10.30 p.m. and was contained within an hour by 50 fire fighters (including 20 who were off-duty).
-Property damage from the fire was estimated to cost more than M$1.5 million, but there were no casualties.
+On 20 December 1970, the main section of the club was razed in a fire which was believed to have started in its kitchen at around 10.30 p.m. and was contained within an hour by 50 fire fighters (including 20 who were off-duty).
+Property damage from the fire was estimated at more than M$1.5 million, but there were no casualties.
 During the fire, guests of a children's Christmas party in the club were safely evacuated with "no panic".
 The then president of the club, Khir Johari, stated that the club was insured for M$1 million.
 Shortly after, another flood struck Kuala Lumpur and the club premises three days after the start of 1971.